LeeDark/go-web-labs/PLAN.md

 This is the missing “make it less toy-like” layer.
 Not enterprise.
 Not cloud-native ceremonial robes.
 Just enough production discipline to avoid embarrassing yourself in front of a server.

+This stage extends the same `books/lets-go-further` area used in Stage 5.
+It should add production notes and small checklist files, not restart the API core implementation.

 ### What to do

 - Study and document background tasks.